 Giving Meaning To Bad Moods

 One study showed that your attitude towards your sour moods can render them less or more harmful.
-The researchers found the association between frequency of bad moods and negative mental and physical health outcomes varied depending on the people’s attitudes toward their negative emotions.
+The researchers found the association between the frequency of bad moods and negative mental and physical health outcomes varied depending on the people’s attitudes toward their negative emotions.
 Those participants who had negative judgments toward bad moods tended to yield the expected results: the more negative moods they experienced, the more mental and physical health complaints they had.
 However, in participants with a more positive attitude toward bad moods, these links were reduced, or in some cases, absent completely.

 It can even be true that what doesn’t kill you makes you stronger.
 Research has shown that some trauma survivors report positive changes and enhanced personal development, called post-traumatic growth (PTG).
 PTG can be any beneficial change resulting from a major life crisis or traumatic event, but people most commonly experience a positive shift by having a renewed appreciation for life; adopting a new worldview with new possibilities for themselves; feeling more personal strength; feeling more satisfied spiritually, and/or their relationships improve.
 It all depends on what meaning you assign to the mayhem – and the mood.